eishagoel15/Data-Visualization-Project/README.md

          3. India’s GDP per capita (y-axis) over the years (x-axis)

 STEP-3: Labeling each of the 3 curves and displaying the legend.

+You can see the python code for this project through the .ipynb file and the graph through the .pdf file uploaded in this repo.